bendwild/afromedica/content/Afromedica Academy/Afromedica Academy.md

   - dermatology
   - Rebelle
 description:
-modified: 2025-08-02
+modified: 2025-08-03
 ---
 Welcome to **Afromedica Academy**, a curated space where we provide a reliable source of information on a variety of topics in the medical field.
 We are committed to helping you stay up-to-date and well-informed on the latest developments and breakthroughs in the industry.
 Dive into our library of impactful resources and critical topics.

 > [!info]+ How to navigate Afromedica Academy?
-> 1. We use **# tags** to add a subject and media type to all of our resources.
-You can click on a tag to find other resources that have the same tags or use the searchbar to search by tag.
+> 1. We use **#tags** to add a subject and media type to all of our resources.
+You can click on a tag to find other resources that have the same tags!
-> 2. You can search for various pages by typing the tag **(#example)** in the searchbar
+> 2. You can search for various pages by typing the tag **(#example)** in the searchbar.
 > 3. By utilizing **"AND"** & **"OR"** functions in the search bar you can easily find pages that fullfill multiple requirements.
-For example: #books AND #dutch AND #racism-and-health
+For example: #books AND #dutch AND #racism-and-health.

 ---

 ## Explore by Media